-Solar rooftop PV systems can be installed on residential/commercial/industrial buildings in the state.
-Excess generated energy can be fed to the grid with net metering with incentives (of INR 9.56/unit-without subsidy and INR 7.20/-with subsidy).
+- (i) Solar Rooftop PV systems can be installed on residential/commercial/industrial buildings in the state.
+Excess generated energy can be fed to the grid with net metering with incentives (of INR 9.56/unit-without subsidy and INR 7.20/-with subsidy). - (ii) Buyback programmes for the electricity generated at household level and in micro grid-GBI of INR 9.56 for electricity generation (<5 kW) feeding to the grid by SPV. - (iii) Install solar rooftops in all new government/local body buildings-implementation of solar rooftops could be in a phased manner in the existing government/local body buildings, etc. - (iv) Commercial lighting in advertisement boards should only be from RE sources.
+Complete ban on usage of grid electricity for these purposes.

-- Buyback programmes for the electricity generated at household level and in micro grid-GBI of INR 9.56 for electricity generation (<5 kW) feeding to the grid by SPV. - Install solar rooftops in all new government/ local body buildings-implementation of solar rooftops could be in a phased manner in the existing government/local body buildings, etc. - Commercial lighting in advertisement boards should only be from RE sources.
-Complete ban on usage of grid electricity for these purposes. - Impetus to energy research through generous funding for the R&D activities to ensure further improvements in the grid, technologies, two-way communication energy meters (to connect rooftop generation with existing grid), efficient luminaries' production, low cost wiring, switchgears, appliances, etc. - Energy education (focussing mainly on renewable energy technologies, end-use energy efficiency improvements, energy conservation) at all levels.
-School curriculum shall include renewable energy (RE) concepts. - Awareness about energy independence and the necessity of RE sources in the present gloomy energy scenario to the consumers. - Education and awareness about applications and importance of renewable energy sources. - Capacity building of youth through technical education for installation and servicing of SPV panels. - Setting up service centers in block development offices to meet the requirement of service support for RE technologies (solar, biogas, energy efficient chulahs, etc.).
+- (v) Impetus to energy research through generous funding for the R & D activities to ensure further improvements in the grid, technologies, two-way communication energy meters (to connect rooftop generation with existing grid), efficient luminaries' production, low cost wiring, switchgears, appliances, etc. - (vi) Energy education (focusing mainly on renewable energy technologies, end-use energy efficiency improvements, energy conservation) at all levels.
+School curriculum shall include renewable energy (RE) concepts. - (vii) Awareness about energy independence and the necessity of RE sources in the present gloomy energy scenario to the consumers. - (viii) Education and awareness about applications and importance of renewable energy sources. - (ix) Capacity building of youth through technical education for installation and servicing of SPV panels. - (x) Setting up service centers in block development offices to meet the requirement of service support for RE technologies (solar, biogas, energy efficient chulas, etc.).

-Wind Energy
+3.2 Wind Energy

 India ranks fifth (after China, US, Germany, and Spain) with over 19 GW wind installed capacity.
-Wind energy accounts for 8.5 per cent of the total installed capacity.
-Figure 15 gives the districtwise wind power density potential in India.
-The total wind energy potential in country is estimated as 49.13 GW in which about 38 per cent has been utilized for energy generation (Sharma, Srivastava, and Kumar 2012).
-The state of Tamil Nadu leads in wind

-Figure 15: District-wise wind power density potential in India energy extraction with the installed capacity of 6,286 MW followed by Maharashtra (2,400 MW), Gujarat (2,337 MW), and Karnataka (1,773 MW) (C-WET 2012).
+Wind energy accounts for 8.5% of the total installed capacity.
+Figure 15 gives the district-wise wind power density potential in India.
+The total wind energy potential in country is estimated as 49.13 GW in which about 38% has been utilized for energy generation (Sharma et al. 2012).
+The state of Tamil Nadu leads in wind energy extraction with the installed capacity of 6,286 MW followed by Maharashtra (2,400 MW), Gujarat (2,337 MW), and Karnataka (1,773 MW) (C-WET 2012).
 Energy extraction from wind resources primarily depends on the wind speed available in the region.
 The available wind energy potential is directly proportional to the wind speed and area swept by the wind turbine.
 Hence, the primary need is to assess the annual wind speed of the region which indicates the potential regions for energy extraction.
 The coastal region of the country experiences high wind speed which ranges from 3 to 5 m/s annually.
 The southern and central part (west coast) of the country experiences higher wind speed during monsoon (June to September) which will be more than 5 m/s.
-During winter, the high elevated region of the country experiences high flow of wind that ranges from 4-5.25 m/s (Ramachandra and Shruthi 2007).
-Estimation shows that the western coast (Karnataka, Tamil Nadu, Kerala, Maharashtra, and Gujarat) and plains (Rajasthan, Gujarat, and Karnataka) are the ideal places for wind energy harvesting where the annual average wind speed is higher.
-However, there is vital scope for decentralized wind energy generation in hilly regions such as Jammu and Kashmir, Himachal Pradesh, and also in islands.
+During winter, the high elevated region of the country experiences high flow of wind that ranges from 4 to 5.25 m/s (Ramachandra and Shruthi 2007).
+Estimation shows that the western coast (Karnataka, Tamil Nadu, Kerala, Maharashtra, Gujarat) and plains (Rajasthan, Gujarat, Karnataka) are the ideal places for wind energy harvesting where the annual average wind speed is higher.
+However, there is vital scope for decentralized wind energy generation in hilly regions (such as Jammu and Kashmir, Himachal Pradesh) and islands (such as Anadaman and Nicobar, etc.).
 Distributed wind applications in water pumping and milling could meet the energy demand for irrigation and domestic sector of the region (Ramachandra and Krishnadas 2012).